mollywang/HowCrowded/docs/README.md

 ((0.680 * 14) + 1) / 15 = 0.701

-This is just calculating the new average by integrating the new answer.
+This is just calculating the new average.
 We'll update the score to 0.701 and the count to 15 and then process the next input, if any.